brson/treasuretree/solana-hackathon.md

   compatibility with the `Error` trait.
 - 4K BPF stack frames means some crates don't work, including `ed25519-dalek`.
+- `HashMap` doesn't work in a Solana program and the failure mode is a runtime "access violation".

+## Questions

+- Is it possible to see the panic message from a panicking Solana program?

 ## Today's plan